jasonthemartyr/PRTG_API/README.md

 # PRTG_API

-A simple python class that user the Requests module to get device ID's, pause, resume, delete
+A simple python class that uses the Requests module to get device ID's, pause, resume, delete

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites

 Python 3.6+ is required